Today's History Trivia for June 3

 1979 Randy Ray American AIDS victim.
 He was one of three HIV infected hemophiliac brothers who won a federal court order allowing them in school after they were barred in 1986.
 Their family home was burned down a week after the court decision.

 1958 Scott Valentine American actor.
 TV: Family Ties (Nick).

-1915 Leo Gorcey d.
+1917 Leo Gorcey d.
 1969 American actor.
-Film: He played Spit in the movies featuring the Dead End Kids, East Side Kids, and Bowery Boys.
+Film: He played Spit, leader of the hooligans in the movies featuring the Dead End Kids, East Side Kids, and Bowery Boys.

 1906 Josephine Baker d.
 1975 American-born French singer, actress.
 At the height of her career she was the highest-paid European entertainer.